 It does, however, cover you if an employee becomes injured or ill because of work, so this is a handy policy to have if you are thinking of taking on an apprentice.

 It’s also important to remember that former employees could also make a claim against you, but you will still be covered, should you have employers’ liability insurance.
+Speak to a respected firm with excellent legal recruitment to get enough information about what to look for and how to ensure you cover all bases to keep your business (and employees) safe.

 Contract works cover